ExchangeServices/API/Outcome API/Outcome API - Readme.txt

 	- Updated schema file (added "semester" and "trialperformed")

 3.0.6	Following changes has been done:
-	- Removed 'Omdöme i ämne' in Prod info documentation
+	- Removed 'OmdÃ¶me i Ã¤mne' in Prod info documentation
 	- Removed references to non-supported school types for Assessments in Tech Spec documentation

 3.0.7	Following changes has been done: